Azure/azure-kusto-microhack3/README.md

 ## Challenge 8: Caching and retention policies

 Among the different policies you can set to the ADX cluster, two policies are of particular importance: **retention policy** (retention period) and **cache policy** (cache period).
-A policy, is what’s used to enforce and control the properties of the cluster (or the database, or table).
+A policy is what's used to enforce and control the properties of the cluster (or the database, or table).

-The **retention** policy (gray + red box in the animation) is the time span, in days, for which it’s guaranteed that the data is kept available for querying.
+The **retention** policy (grey + red box in the animation) is the time span, in days, for which it’s guaranteed that the data is kept available for querying.
 The time span is measured from the time that the records are ingested.
 When the period expires, the records will not be available for querying anymore.
 In other words, the retention policy defines the period in which the data available to query, measured since ingestion time.
 Notice that a large retention period may impact the cost.

 The **cache** policy (red box in the animation), is the time span, in days, for which to keep recently ingested data (which is usually the frequently queried data) available in the hot cache rather than in long term storage (this is also known as cold cache, specifically, it is Azure Blob Storage).
 Data stored in the hot cache is stored in the local SSD or the RAM of the cluster's virtual machines, very close to the compute nodes.
 Therefore, it is more readily available for querying.
 The availability of data in hot cache improves query performance but can potentially increase the cluster cost (as more data is being stored, more VMs are required to store it).
 In other words, the caching policy defines the period in which data is kept in the hot cache before it is evicted to cold storage.